fmenozzi/games/03-game-of-life/README.md

 ![alt tag](screenshots/life-screenshot.png)

 ## Controls
-   * Mouse click to toggle cell state
+   * Mouse click to toggle cell state, then `Enter` to start
    * `Esc` to pause
    * `r` to restart